What are some of the risks associated with working alone with patients?

 - Identify the circumstances in which use of physical restraint is appropriate and provide training.

-- Establish procedures for monitoring high-risk patients.
+- Establish procedures for assessing, recognizing, and monitoring high-risk patients.

 - Establish lock-up procedures for prescription drugs.